 Vitamin C and preventing allergy

 Vitamin C is an important vitamin for the body, levels are controlled by the kidneys.
 A breastfeeding mother with a healthy diet will have just the right amount of vitamin C in her breast milk.
-Dietary vitamin C has a greater influence on the levels of vitamin C in breast milk than taking supplements.
-Therapuetic doses (very large amounts) of vitamin C are sometimes taken for certain health issues.
-Although sources suggest the breast regulates the amount of vitamin C are taken intravenously (directly in a vein) the levels in the blood are much higher than normal.
+Dietary vitamin C has a greater influence on the levels in breast milk than taking supplements.
+Therapeutic doses (very high doses) of vitamin C are sometimes taken for certain health issues.
+When high levels of vitamin C are taken intravenously (directly in a vein) the levels in the blood are much higher than normal.
 The use of intravenous vitamin C has not been studied in breastfeeding women.
 Medications expert Thomas Hale advises that breastfeeding women should avoid excessively high doses both orally or intravenously.